ankasabov142/CSS-Flex-Box/README.md

     Bing AI: Generating visually stunning images for our donut collection.
     OpenAI's Chat: Crafting engaging and descriptive text content for the donut descriptions.

-How to Use:

-To explore our delicious donut collection:

-    Navigate Through the Menu: Use the smooth scrolling feature to effortlessly browse through the different sections of our website.
-    Discover Donuts: Click on the images or descriptions to learn more about each donut's flavors, ingredients, and special features.
-    Place an Order: Follow the prompts to select your favorite donuts and complete your order.